practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 Oz has, or better to say had, a strong focus on teaching computer programming, and doing this with means of a GUI, or more specifically with commands in menu tree "Oz" of the **GNU Emacs** text editor.

-However, what works, here example [rainy.oz](https://github.com/mayc2/proglang/blob/master/examples/rainy.oz), without any problems in Windows (11) with Mozart version 1.4.0:
+However, what works, here example [rainy.oz](https://github.com/mayc2/proglang/blob/master/examples/rainy.oz), without any problems in **Windows** (11) with Mozart version 1.4.0:

 ![plot](./rainy.oz%20works%20in%20Win11%20with%20Mozart%20v.1.4.0%20--%202025-12-04.png)

-..doesn't work with latest Mozart version 2.0.1 from 2018 in Linux, here ready Debain package _mozart2-2.0.1-x86_64-linux.deb_ from: https://github.com/mozart/mozart2/releases/tag/v2.0.1, which can easily be installed with Ubuntu's App Center for example; the app can then be found as the "Mozart Programming System":
+..doesn't work with latest Mozart version 2.0.1 from 2018 in **Linux**, here ready Debain package _mozart2-2.0.1-x86_64-linux.deb_ from: https://github.com/mozart/mozart2/releases/tag/v2.0.1, which can easily be installed with Ubuntu's App Center for example; the app can then be found as the "Mozart Programming System":

 ![plot](./rainy.oz%20in%20Ubuntu%2024%20LTS%20with%20Mozart%20v.2.0.1%20fails%20--%202025-12-04.png)

-Do replay this example, just copy all the source code from file _rainy.oz_ and pasted it into the upper text buffer of the "Oz Programming interface".
+To replay this example, just copy all the source code from file _rainy.oz_ and past it into the upper text buffer of the "Oz Programming interface".
 Then this **application** can be executed with mouse clicks or Emacs keyboard commands:

 - mouse: for example, click on menu bar item "Oz" and then "Feed Buffer"
 - keyboard: for example, press key [F10] to activate the menu bar.
 Then use the arrow right key to open the "Oz" menu tree.
 There scroll down to "Feed Buffer" and press [ENTER]

-Now the "Oz Browser" window should pop up as shown above.
+Now the "Oz Browser" window should pop up as shown above for **Windows**.

 ### Functors and curly brackets in Oz